Why Does My Air Conditioner Sound Like Running Water?

 - Refrigerant leaks: Depending on the site and seriousness of a refrigerant leak, it may create more of a hissing noise than a gurgling or bubbling sound.

-- Issues with the compressor: The compressor located in the outside condensing unit pressurizes the refrigerant as it moves through the air conditioner.
+- An issue with with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it passes through the system.
 This component may make a hissing noise if it becomes defective.

-- Internal valve leak: The valve that regulates refrigerant flow throughout the compressor may also leak and hiss.
+- Internal valve leak: The valve that manages refrigerant movement through the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound similar to running water from your air conditioner, take steps to identify and address the cause to prevent further damage. [companyname] can detect and repair any concern causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a clogged drain line or a frozen evaporator coil.
-Every AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or request a repair estimate, please contact [companyname].
+If you hear a sound like running water from your air conditioner, take steps to determine and address the cause to stop further damage.
+Service Experts Heating & Air Conditioning can identify and fix any malfunction causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
+Each and every AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or schedule a repair estimate, please contact Service Experts Heating & Air Conditioning.